 The open discussion is very beneficial for their creative topics, as students can share their progress and get feedback from others.
 Skillshare also can help premium members with production, course planning, and can even help with online course creation at their studio in New York.

-Large User Base of Creators and Entrepreneurs.
+They have a large user base of creators and entrepreneurs.
 If you are offering content that would be suited for a creative audience, Skillshare is a great platform to get noticed.
-Courses on web design, email marketing, photography, painting, personal branding, and creative topics are some of the most popular topics.

-Quality of Classes is Strong.
-Skillshare prides themselves on professional, high quality courses.
+The quality of the classes is reliable.
+Skillshare prides itself on professional, high-quality courses.
 They can help with outlining your course based on the needs of their audience, and can also assist with production.

-Earnings Based on Royalty System.
+Earnings run through a royalty system.
 Each month, between 30 and 50% of Skillshare’s premium subscription revenue goes to a royalty pool for teachers.

-However this makes it difficult for new instructors to receive much compensation when they’re just starting out.
+However, this makes it difficult for new instructors to receive much compensation when they’re just starting.
 Plus, students who watch at 2x speed only count as half the minutes toward the royalty pool.

 Skillshare Review: Final Verdict